Amitmcapu/Ethereum-based-e-voting-System/README.md

 # Ethereum-based-e-voting-System
-The “Ethereum Based Decentralized E-Voting System” is a blockchain-based application in which authenticated users can vote for particular candidate.
+The “Ethereum Based Decentralized E-Voting System” is a blockchain-based application.
+Using this authenticated users can vote for particular candidate.
 The core idea is to combine the blockchain technology with secret sharing scheme and encryption in order to realize the decentralized e-voting application without a trusted third party.
 It provides a public and transparent voting process while protecting the anonymity of voter’s identity, the privacy of data transmission and verifiability of ballots during the billing phase.